Connecticut Underride Collision Attorneys

 For 30 years, IIHS has been researching the dangers of underride collisions.
 The IIHS recently petitioned the National Highway Traffic Safety Administration (NHTSA) for the improvement of underride guard regulations.

 According to its research, the IIHS concluded that even at speeds as low as 35 mph, rear underride guards often fail.
 They petitioned the NHTSA to revise its regulations to include the following:

 - Minimize exemptions so that more trailers are required to have underride guards.

 - Require guards to be more durable so that they will remain in place during an accident.

 - Prohibit the separate testing of guard components and to instead require that the entire guard system be tested as a whole and attached to the trailer at the time of testing.

 - Determine whether it would be more effective to lower rear guards.

 Estimates show that over 400 people die each year in a truck underride accident.
 It is important to consult with a qualified Connecticut truck accident attorney as soon as possible if you have sustained serious injuries in a collision or if an underride accident caused your loved one’s wrongful death.

-Please complete the Free Case Review form to the right of this page to see how our firm may be able to help you hold the responsible parties accountable for your losses.
+Please complete the Free Case Evaluation form of this page to see how our firm may be able to help you hold the responsible parties accountable for your losses.